alan-turing-institute/TTW-Practitioners-Hub/README.md

   - [ ] Contract a Open Source consultant for the first cohort
 - [x] Create a primer document to share with invited organisations
 - [x] Invite five organisations from different sectors
+- [x] Hold an onboarding and intro call for each org
 - [x] Align the timeline with the BridgeAI project
 - [x] Work with the Skills and Digital Catapult to put together a timeline
 - [x] Create a full 6 months timeline for the cohort members
 - [x] Identify internal stakeholders and where they will engage
 - [x] Hold 1:1 planning meetings with each org directly working with the TPS team
-- [ ] Get 2-3 alumni org from Digital Catapult (DC) to work in the first cohort
+- ~~[ ] Get 2-3 alumni org from Digital Catapult (DC) to work in the first cohort~~
-- [ ] Hold 1:1 planning meetings with each org recommended by DC
+- [x] Onboard a startup from BridgeAI network
-- [ ] Build agreement/MoU with each org, identify experts in residence
+- [x] Build agreement/MoU with each org, identify experts in residence
-- [ ] Onboard the Senior Research Associate
+- [ ] Onboard the Senior Research Associate -- paused
-- [ ] Build and centralise resources for the entire cohort
-- [ ] Launch the hub's first cohort with residents and timeline with activities mapped
+- [x] Launch the cohort with Experts in Residence
-- [ ] Hold an onboarding and intro call for each org
-- [ ] Host an in-person resident workshop

 ## Repo Structure